Ariya1388h/Snake-Game/README.md

 #Snake

 Classics snake game with new look in python.

-Executabl installer for windos will be added soon.
+Executable installer for windos will be added soon.